Sharon Stone

-Early life and education
+Early life

-Sharon Vonne Stone was born on March 10, 1958, in Meadville, Pennsylvania, to Dorothy Marie (née Lawson), an accountant, and Joseph William Stone II, a tool and die manufacturer and former factory worker.
-She has three siblings: Michael, Kelly, and Patrick Joseph (died in 2023).
-She is of part Irish ancestry.
+Sharon Vonne Stone was born on March 10, 1958, in Meadville, Pennsylvania, to Methodist parents Dorothy Marie (née Lawson), an accountant, and Joseph William Stone II, a tool and die manufacturer and former factory worker.
+She has three siblings.
+She is mostly of Scots-Irish and English descent.
+She has some Irish ancestry.
 In a 2013 interview with Conan O'Brien, she stated that her Irish ancestors arrived in the United States during the Great Famine.
 She has a reported IQ of 154.
 Stone was considered academically gifted as a child and entered the second grade when she was five years old.
 Stone said that she and her sister were both sexually abused as children by their maternal grandfather, in an interview to The New York Times in March 2021, while promoting her memoir The Beauty of Living Twice.
 At 14, her neck was badly injured while breaking a horse when the animal bucked as it charged toward a washing line.

 She graduated from Saegertown High School in Saegertown, Pennsylvania, in 1975.
-Stone was admitted to Edinboro University of Pennsylvania on a creative writing scholarship at age 15, but quit college and moved to New York City to become a fashion model.
-Inspired by Hillary Clinton, Stone later went back to Edinboro University to complete her degree in 2016.
+Stone was admitted to Edinboro State College on a creative writing scholarship at age 15, but quit college and moved to New York City to become a fashion model.
+Inspired by Hillary Clinton, in 2016 Stone went back to Edinboro University of Pennsylvania to complete her degree.

 Career

 Modeling and early screen appearances (1976–1989)

-While attending Edinboro University of Pennsylvania, Stone won the title of Miss Crawford County, Pennsylvania, and in 1976, was a candidate for Miss Pennsylvania.
+While attending Edinboro State College, Stone won the title of Miss Crawford County, Pennsylvania, and in 1976, was a candidate for Miss Pennsylvania.
 One of the pageant judges told her to quit college and move to New York City to become a fashion model.
 Stone left Meadville and moved in with an aunt in New Jersey, and by 1977, she had been signed by Ford Modeling Agency in New York City.
 She soon moved to Europe, living for a year in Milan and then in Paris.
 While living there, she decided to quit modeling and pursue acting.
-"So I packed my bags, moved back to New York, and stood in line to be an extra in a Woody Allen movie," she later recalled.
+"So I packed my bags, moved back to New York, and stood in line to be an extra in a Woody Allen movie", she later recalled.
 At 20, Stone was cast for a brief role in Allen's dramedy Stardust Memories (1980) and had a speaking part a year later in the horror film Deadly Blessing (1981).